-A quarterly financial report allows the CEO/General Manager and the Board of Trustees to monitor actual performance against appropriations and estimated resources.
+A quarterly financial report allows the CEO/General Manager and the Board of Trustees to monitor actual performance.
 This report is used to determine adjustments to the budget.
-Generally, departments are expected to operate within their total appropriations and to justify requested amendments.

 The budget may be adjusted after periodic reviews, but is normally limited to interdepartmental transfers rather than an increase to the overall appropriation level.
-The CEO/General Manager has the authority to transfer appropriations within departments.
-These transfers are reported to the Trustees within thirty days.
+The CEO/General Manager has the authority to transfer appropriations within departments, then these are reported to the Trustees within thirty days.
 Any increase to the Authority's total operating budget requires Board of Trustee approval.

-The CEO/General Manager also has the authority to upgrade or reclassify staff positions within a department.
+The CEO/General Manager also has the authority to upgrade or reclassify staff positions.
 Positions may be reallocated between departments and divisions, providing the overall division staffing level remains at the level approved by the Board.
 This allows the CEO/General Manager flexibility in making staff decisions.